-In order to protect the centuries-old cultural relics, Tibetan fragile environment and respect the tradition of Tibetan people and considering the limited reception capacity in Tibet, the China National Tourism Administration stipulate that all foreign tourists, Taiwaneses and non-Chinese passport holders are not allowed to travel to Tibet by themselves.
+In order to protect the centuries-old cultural relics, Tibetan fragile environment and respect the tradition of Tibetan people and considering the limited reception capacity in Tibet, the China National Tourism Administration s that all foreign tourists, Taiwaneses and non-Chinese passport holders are not allowed to travel to Tibet by themselves.
 They are only permitted to travel to Tibet with arranged travel service, including travel guide, driver and vehicle from a travel agency.

 Hong Kong and Macao residents just need a Home Return Certificate instead.

 Thus, an independent tour is prohibited in Tibet.
 Foreign tourists should take part in an organized tour or group tour to have the local travel operator to arrange details for you.

 2. When is the best time to visit Tibet?

 The scenery in Tibet varies with different seasons and different regions.
 Generally, it is suitable to travel to Tibet from April to October to visit different destinations in Tibet, such as watch exuberant Nyingchi Peach Blossom in spring, enjoy the spectacular Mount Everest in early summer, experience popular Lhasa attractions in golden autumn and have a warm Tibet sunbathing in winter.